ebuyakin/maichat/src/tutorial/tutorial-content.md

 ## What is MaiChat {#overview}

-MaiChat is a keyboard-centric interface for ChatGPT, Claude, and Gemini that puts you in control.
+MaiChat is a keyboard-centric interface for ChatGPT, Claude, Gemini, and Grok that puts you in control.
 Unlike standard chat interfaces, MaiChat organizes your conversations into a hierarchical topic tree, lets you filter message history with a powerful CLI-like language, and gives you precise control over what context gets sent to each model.
 It's designed for power users who want to work faster, stay organized, and maintain complete control over their AI interactions.

 ## Quickstart (5 minutes) {#quickstart}